TyLogs/TyLogsProjects/README.md

 # Ty Logs

 [Ty Logs Youtube Channel](https://www.youtube.com/channel/UCRVkUK12VKfajXxah6lCrrg) This is where all the larger, more artistically driven videos are posted.

-[Ty Logs TikTok](https://www.tiktok.com/@ty_logs) This is where I post most frequently, asking for input or giving more frequent updates on projects.

 #### **You can see updates and progress on my current project in the projects tab**